Franck-Demongin/NX_ComfyUI_Workflow/wf_batch_wildcard/README.md

 ## Usage

-Fill in the fields in the "File and Output Path & Select Lines" group.
-Wildcard file source, starting index, selection range and output folder.
+Fill in the fields in the "PRESETS" group.
+4 prompts, retaining the _WILDCARD_ keyword, Wildcard file source, starting index, selection range and output folder.

-In the "Prompts" group, enter 1 to 4 prompts, retaining the _WILDCARD_ keyword.

-Set the KSampler parameters in the "KSample Parameters" group.
-Model, Seed, Steps, CFG, Sampler and Scheduler.
+Set the KSampler parameters Model, Seed, Steps, CFG, Sampler and Scheduler.

+To generate a batch, activate GENERATE in the "Fast Group Muter" node and deactivate GRID.
+To generate a grid, activate GRID and deactivate GENERATE.

 > [!NOTE]
 > If you don't want to use the 4 prompts, disable the Loaders and the corresponding KSamplers and disconnect the KSamplers' image outputs from the "Make Image Batch" node.